 - A new feature PDTCC event processing is added.
-With the PDTCC event processing feature, any products or systems including PD Tools can send data to an asynchronous installation-written back-end for processing.
+With the PDTCC event processing feature, any products or systems including ADFz family of products can send data to an asynchronous installation-written back-end for processing.
 For more information, see Chapter 10, "PDTCC event processing," on page 87. - A new option EventProcessingExit is added, which is used to define an exit for the PDTCC event processing feature.
 For more information, see "EventProcessingExit" on page 13.